ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

 ### The process as a whole

-describes how the migration (most likely) works in terms of processes, not actual implementation.
+> **TODO:** this chapter has not been written yet.
+It is meant to describe how a migration works in terms of process,
+> not in terms of actual implementation.
+We will provide a guide or a separate document about this in a later
+> iteration.

+The questions it needs to answer:

-- who aquires funding?
+- who acquires funding?
 - who is responsible for a concrete migration?
 - who is responsible for all migrations (as an overview)?
 - who is authoring the migration?
 - who is reviewing the result of a migration (QA)?
 - who needs to give approval and when?
 - how should the result be published?

-we will probably provide a guide or document about this in a separate iteration.

 ## Recommendations